 Oil for deep frying

-1) Cut pork into ½-inch thick and pound with the back of the knife.
-Cut into cubes and marinate with Ingredients B for 30 minutes (I marinate overnight).
+1) Cut pork into 1-inch thick cubes and marinate with Ingredients B for at least 5 hours (I marinate overnight).

 2) Coat pork cubes with corn flour and deep fry until golden brown.
 Drain.